Pier Gerlofs Donia: Later years and death

 Despite his successes, Pier could not turn the Burgundian/Habsburg tide and he retired, disillusioned, in 1519.
 Wijerd Jelckama took over the command of Pier's forces.
 Pier died peacefully in his bed at Grootzand 12 in the Frisian city of Sneek on 28 October 1520.
 Pier is buried in Sneek in the 15th-century Groote Kerk (English: Great Church; also called the Martinikerk).
 His tomb is located at the north side of the church.

 Pier's son Gerloff died unmarried and left no descendants.
 His daughter Wobbel married three times, lastly to one Popta with whom she had children.
 Therefore, Donia left no descendants in the male line, but has many descendants through his daughter.

-Superhuman strength and size
+Extreme strength and size

 In 1791, Jacobus Kok wrote that above the porticus of the New City Hall of Leeuwarden, two remarkably large swords were found which were said to have belonged to Grutte Pier and Wijerd Jelckama.
 Donia was noted for the ability to wield this great sword so efficiently that he could behead multiple people with it in a single blow.
-However, it is almost certainly a processional sword like the ceremonial sword held in the Rijksmuseum in the Netherlands (NG-NM-522) and two more very similar processional swords held at the Royal Armouries in Leeds (IX.1024 and 1025), which have been dated to the early fifteenth century.